Biden orders airstrikes in Syria, retaliating against Iranian-backed militias

 Syrian and Iranian officials did not immediately react to the strikes.

+The Syrian Observatory for Human Rights said most of those killed in the bombings were members of Iraqi militias.
+The monitoring group did not provide details about how it obtained that figure but Rami Abdulrahman, head of the rights organization, told NBC News it was based on speaking to sources inside Syria.

+He added that the death toll was expected to rise due to the number of people seriously wounded.

-Iran's state broadcaster IRIB news said 17 “resistance fighters” were killed in the strikes, but didn't provide detail about the source of that figure other than citing "reports."
+Iran's state broadcaster IRIB news, meanwhile, said 17 “resistance fighters” were killed in the strikes, but also didn't provide detail about the source of that figure other than citing “reports.”

-A senior U.S. defense official told NBC News that the target was a transit hub near the Iraqi-Syrian border used by the militia fighters, and it was too early to say what casualties might have been inflicted on the militants.
+A senior U.S. defense official told NBC News on Thursday evening that the target was a transit hub near the Iraqi-Syrian border used by the militia fighters, and it was too early to say what casualties might have been inflicted on the militants.

 “The operation sends an unambiguous message: President Biden will act to protect American and coalition personnel.
 At the same time, we have acted in a deliberate manner that aims to de-escalate the overall situation in both eastern Syria and Iraq,” he said.